cucapra/braid/site/index.md

 ---
-title: Happy Graphics Coding with Static Staging
+title: Happy Graphics Coding with Braid
 abstract: |
     Graphics programming should be fun.
     But today, you have to choose between pre-packaged engines like Unity and low-level, nitty-gritty APIs like OpenGL and Direct3D.